 Do you often get stuck paying interest on your credit card purchases?
-If so, a grace period could be your new best friend.
+If so, you might want to make friends with your credit card grace period.

 The grace period is the gap between the end of your credit card’s billing cycle and the date your payment is due.
 With most credit cards, if you pay your balance in full and have no cash advances outstanding, you won’t be charged interest on new purchases you make during this interval.